bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-unconfirm.md

 catalog.document.unconfirm(id)
 ```

-This method is used to unconfirm a document.
-If the operation is successful, it returns `true` for the added warehouse.
+Method to cancel the processing of a document.
+If the operation is successful, it returns `true` for the added inventory.

 ## Parameters